optimizely/java-sdk/README.md

 The Java SDK is distributed through Maven Central and is created with source and target compatibility of Java 1.8.
 The `core-api` and `httpclient` packages are [optimizely-sdk-core-api](https://mvnrepository.com/artifact/com.optimizely.ab/core-api) and [optimizely-sdk-httpclient](https://mvnrepository.com/artifact/com.optimizely.ab/core-httpclient-impl), respectively.

+`core-api` requires [org.slf4j:slf4j-api:1.7.16](https://mvnrepository.com/artifact/org.slf4j/slf4j-api/1.7.16) and a supported JSON parser.
+We currently integrate with [Jackson](https://github.com/FasterXML/jackson), [GSON](https://github.com/google/gson), [json.org](http://www.json.org), and [json-simple](https://code.google.com/archive/p/json-simple); if any of those packages are available at runtime, they will be used by `core-api`.
+If none of those packages are already provided in your project's classpath, one will need to be added.

+`core-httpclient-impl` is an optional dependency that implements the event dispatcher and requires [org.apache.httpcomponents:httpclient:4.5.2](https://mvnrepository.com/artifact/org.apache.httpcomponents/httpclient/4.5.2).

 ---

 **NOTE**